How Much Do Replacement Windows Cost?

 Average Expenses by Type

-Here are the average prices for the best-selling window types, according to Home Advisor.
-Make certain to take into account that other factors can impact the price, like size, glass upgrades and labor.
+Here are the average expenses for the best-selling window types, according to Home Advisor.
+Make certain to take into account that other factors can influence the price, like size, glass upgrades and labor.

 - Single-hung windows: $100—$400